AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-003-dustin-krysak.md

 +++
-Description = "Our special guest interview with Dustin Krysak contributor to Ubuntu Budgie." aliases = ["/3"] author = "Adam Dymitruk" categories = [] date = "2017-05-18T04:09:45-05:00"
-episode = "3"
-episode_image = "/img/guest/dustin_krysak.jpg"
-explicit = "no"
+Description = "Our special guest interview with Dustin Krysak contributor to Ubuntu Budgie.
+As always, to find out more about this episode take a look at the shownotes by clicking the episode title." aliases = ["/3"] author = "Adam Dymitruk" categories = [] date = "2017-05-18T04:09:45-07:00" episode = "3" episode_image = "/img/guest/dustin_krysak.jpg" explicit = "no"